Descolada/Acc-v2/README.md

 To get started with Acc, first [include](https://lexikos.github.io/v2/docs/commands/_Include.htm) it in your program with [#include](https://lexikos.github.io/v2/docs/commands/_Include.htm).
 If Acc.ahk is in the same folder as your script use `#include Acc.ahk`, if it is in the Lib folder then use `#include <Acc>`.

 All main Acc properties and methods are accessible through the global variable `Acc`, which is created when Acc.ahk is included in your script.
-To access Acc elements, first you need to get a starting point element (usually a window) and save it in a variable: something like `oAcc := Acc.ObjectFromWindow(WinTitle)`.
+To access Acc elements, first you need to get a starting point element (usually a window) and save it in a variable: something like `oAcc := Acc.ElementFromHandle(WinTitle)`.
 WinTitle uses the same rules as any other AHK function, so SetTitleMatchMode also applies to it.

 To get elements from the window element, you can use the Acc path from AccViewer: for example `oEl := oAcc[4,1,4]` would get the windows 4th sub-element, then the sub-elements 1st child, and then its 4th child.

 All the properties displayed in AccViewer can be accessed from the element: `oEl.Name` will get that elements' name or throw an error if the name doesn't exist.
 Most properties are read-only, but the Value property can sometimes be changed with `oEl.Value := "newvalue"`

 Element methods can be used in the same way.
 To do the default action (usually clicking), use `oEl.DoDefaultAction()`, to highlight the element for 2 seconds use `oEl.Highlight(2000)`.
-Dump info about a specific element with `oEl.Dump()` and dump info about sub-elements as well with `oEl.DumpAll()` (to get paths and info about all elements in a window, use it on the window element: `MsgBox( Acc.ObjectFromWindow(WinTitle).DumpAll() )`
+Dump info about a specific element with `oEl.Dump()` and dump info about sub-elements as well with `oEl.DumpAll()` (to get paths and info about all elements in a window, use it on the window element: `MsgBox( Acc.ElementFromHandle(WinTitle).DumpAll() )`

 Some examples of how Acc.ahk can be used are included in the Examples folder.

 # Acc methods

-    ObjectFromPoint(x:=unset, y:=unset, &idChild := "", activateChromium := True)
+    ElementFromPoint(x:=unset, y:=unset, &idChild := "", activateChromium := True)
         Gets an Acc element from screen coordinates X and Y (NOT relative to the active window).
-    ObjectFromWindow(hWnd:="A", idObject := 0, activateChromium := True)
+    ElementFromHandle(hWnd:="A", idObject := 0, activateChromium := True)
         Gets an Acc element from a WinTitle, by default the active window.
+This can also be a Control handle.
-        Additionally idObject can be specified from Acc.OBJID constants (eg to get the Caret location).
+        Additionally idObject can be specified from Acc.ObjId constants (eg to get the Caret location).
     GetRootElement()
         Gets the Acc element for the Desktop ActivateChromiumAccessibility(hWnd)